-Although an advisory vote is non-binding, the TIAA Board of Governors and the Human Resources Committee of the TIAA Board of Trustees value your opinion and will consider the results of participant votes and commentary when making future decisions concerning the election of the TIAA Board of Trustees and the executive compensation program.
+Although an advisory vote is non-binding, the TIAA Board of Governors values your opinion and will consider the results of participant votes when making future decisions concerning the election of the TIAA Board of Trustees.

 You can vote by mail, by telephone or online.
 Voting instructions are enclosed with your ballot.
 We must receive all ballots by 9:00 a.m.
-ET on July 6, 2023.
+ET on July 7, 2025.

-Thank you in advance for your advisory votes, nominee recommendations, and feedback.
+Thank you in advance for your advisory vote and nominee recommendations.